RomanBoyars/MightyWidgets/README.md

-y | y coordinate of canvas area to get widgets from | Not null, only 3 digits allowed width | width of canvas area to get widgets from | Not null, > 0, only 3 digits allowed height | height of canvas area to get widgets from | Not null, > 0, only 3 digits allowed page | page number to get content from |
-size | number of elements to display on one page |
-sort | sorting field name and direction |
+y | y coordinate of canvas area to get widgets from | Not null, only 3 digits allowed width | width of canvas area to get widgets from | Not null, > 0, only 3 digits allowed height | height of canvas area to get widgets from | Not null, > 0, only 3 digits allowed page | page number to get content from | Must be an existing page number ( <= totalPages) size | number of elements to display on one page | < 500 sort | sorting field name and direction | Must be an existing field name

-To get widgets from specific canvas area you must provide valid arguments for all canvas area parameters (x, y, width, height). returns JSON with paging information and widgets list.
+To get widgets from specific canvas area you must provide valid arguments for all canvas area parameters (x, y, width, height).
-example:
+Returns JSON with paging information and widgets list.

+Example:
 ```
 {
         "page" : 0,